AP: Buoyancy on revenue front, despondency on the other | Business

 - India

-Andhra Pradesh’s revenues showed a buoyant growth at the end of the third quarter (Q3) of the 2021-22 financial year but the overall economic situation remained “beyond alarming” because of a 918 per cent revenue deficit, coupled with a 156.93 per cent fiscal deficit.
+Andhra Pradesh's revenues showed a buoyant growth at the end of the third quarter (Q3) of the 2021-22 financial year but the overall economic situation remained ''beyond alarming'', a Finance Department official said, because of a 918 per cent revenue deficit, coupled with a 156.93 per cent fiscal deficit.

 At the end of Q3, the state’s revenues touched Rs 97,887.21 crore, an increase of Rs 18,797.94 crore over the corresponding period in 2020-21.